 To evaluate the relationship between student engagement and learning, we calculated the partial correlation with the post-test, controlling for performance on the pre-test.
-The measure of engagement is significantly correlated with learning: $r(16) = 0.52$, $p = 0.03$, $r^2 = 0.27$.
-Thus, $27\%$ of students' performance in the lab can be explained by their engagement (as measured in a single session).
+The measure of engagement is significantly correlated with learning: partial-$r(13) = 0.56$, $p = 0.03$, $r^2 = 0.31$.
+Thus, $31\%$ of studentsÕ performance in the lab can be explained by their engagement (as measured in a single session).
 Performance on the pre-test by itself is not significantly correlated with post-test scores: $r(14) = 0.32$, $p = 0.23$.